-The Audit & Risk Committee consists of Ian Maude, Marian Evans and Mark Sedgley under the Chairmanship of Kate McIntyre.
+The Audit & Risk Committee consists of Marian Evans, Ian Maude and Mark Sedgley under the Chairmanship of Kate McIntyre.
 All of the Committee Members have relevant financial sector experience.
 The responsibilities of the Committee are in line with the provisions of the Financial Reporting Council Guidance on Audit Committees.
 The main function of the Committee is to assist the Board in fulfilling its oversight responsibilities, specifically the ongoing review, monitoring and assessment of:

-- The integrity of the financial statements and reviewing significant financial reporting judgements contained in them; - The effectiveness of systems of internal control; - · The Internal and External Audit processes; - · Compliance with applicable laws and regulations; - The recommendation to the Board on the appointment, re-appointment and removal of External Auditors; and the periodic review of their performance and independence and the policy on the use of the External Auditor for non-audit work.
+- The integrity of the financial statements and reviewing significant financial reporting judgements contained in them; - The effectiveness of systems of internal control; - The Internal and External Audit processes; - Compliance with applicable laws and regulations; - The recommendation to the Board on the appointment, re-appointment and removal of External Auditors; and the periodic review of their performance and independence and the policy on the use of the External Auditor for non-audit work.

-During 2019 the Committee met four times in the execution of its responsibilities.
+During 2020 the Committee met five times in the execution of its responsibilities.
 During the meetings the Committee considered reports on:

-- The system of internal control the Committee receives reports from the Internal and External Auditors on control matters; - The integrity of financial statements a review of viability considers the impact on our capital, liquidity and profitability; - Compliance with laws and regulations, including adherence to money laundering regulations - the Committee receives reports from the Head of Compliance and the Head of Non-Prudential Risk on conduct matters, which express an opinion on the effectiveness of the systems of internal control; - The activities of Internal Audit and External Auditors the Committee receives reports from both the External Auditor and Internal Auditor and closely monitors all issues raised until they have been resolved satisfactorily by management. - The level of non-audit fees paid to the External Auditor in 2019 was zero.
-(2018: £0).
+- The system of internal control the Committee receives reports from the Internal and External Auditors on control matters: - The integrity of financial statements a review of viability considers the impact on our capital, liquidity and profitability; - Compliance with laws and regulations, including adherence to money laundering regulations the Committee receives reports from the Head of Compliance and the Head of Non-Prudential Risk on conduct matters, which express an opinion on the effectiveness of the systems of internal control; - The activities of Internal Audit and External Auditors the Committee receives reports from both the External Auditor and Internal Auditor and closely monitors all issues raised until they have been resolved satisfactorily by management. - Re-tendering of Internal Auditors the Committee completed an extensive process that resulted in the Internal Auditor (who is external to the Society) changing from Case Accounting Ltd to RSM LLP, which will take effect from the start of 2021 and was approved by the Board. - The level of non-audit fees paid to the External Auditor in 2020 was zero.
+2019 (£0).

-The Committee considers that it has met its responsibilities and performed its duties with appropriate levels of care and expertise during 2019.
+The Committee considers that it has met its responsibilities and performed its duties with appropriate levels of care and expertise during 2020.